cdapio/cdap/docs/developer-guide/source/programming.rst

 You can implement your own data patterns as custom Datasets on top of Tables.
-A number of useful Datasets—we refer to them as system Datasets—are included with Reactor, including key/value tables, indexed tables and time series.
+A number of useful Datasets—we refer to them as system Datasets—are included with CDAP, including key/value tables, indexed tables and time series.

-You can create a Dataset in Continuuity Reactor using either `Continuuity Reactor HTTP REST API <rest.html>`__ or command line tools.
+You can create a Dataset in CDAP using either
+`Cask Data Application Platform HTTP RESTful API <rest.html>`__ or command line tools.

 You can also specify to create a Dataset by Application components if one doesn't exist.
 For that you must declare its details in the Application specification.